 At our house any celebration starts with Sam and me baking together.
 We usually love to whip up something special to eat like Strawberry Cheesecake Pie or this gorgeous layered lemon sponge cake with strawberry mascarpone frosting.
 It’s topped with a colourful array of berries making it look stunning, taste great — and the best part is that it's super easy to make!

 With a hint of lemon and sweet berry topping, this sponge cake seems like a perfect Victoria Day dessert.
-It adds a delicious punctuation mark to any gathering — and marking the beginning of summer is a day worthy of such a special confection.
-It’s maybe not officially summer on the calendar but like any good Canadian, you know what I mean!
+It adds a delicious punctuation mark to any gathering — and marking the beginning of nicer weather is worthy of such a special confection.

 If your holiday plans don’t include much time in the kitchen, you can substitute a store-bought sponge cake (but of course you’ll be missing that lemon zing).